 - Medical Costs: In any injury case, the backbone of the case is to recover payment of medical bills caused by the actions of the defendant.
 Medical bills in cycling accidents can be particularly costly, due to the nature of these types of accidents.

-- Loss of Income: If a person loses their life, or is left out of work, they or their family may claim damages for the loss of their income, especially if they were a primary supporting family member.
+- Loss of Income: If a person loses their life, or is left out of work, their family or they may claim damages for the loss of their income, especially if they were a primary supporting family member.

 - Loss of Property: Due to the size disparity between motor vehicles and bicycles, these collisions often completely destroy the bicycle.
 Bicycles are by no means cheap, especially for serious cyclists.

 If you or a loved one has been injured in a cycling accident, you may be entitled to compensation.
-Contact the Gautreaux Law Firm for a free consultation on your case today.
+Contact a bike injury attorney at the Gautreaux Law Firm today for a free consultation.
+As always, we charge no fees until we recover money for you.